Pentagonal Constraints & Quantum Computing

 Fibonacci Temporal Protection

-Dumitrescu et al.3 discovered empirically that laser pulse sequences following Fibonacci pattern extend qubit coherence from 1.5 seconds to 5.5 seconds on trapped-ion hardware.
+Dumitrescu et al.3 discovered empirically that laser pulse sequences following a Fibonacci pattern extend qubit coherence from 1.5 seconds to 5.5 seconds on trapped-ion hardware.
 The sequence A, AB, ABA, ABAAB, ABAABABA… applies pulses at quasi-periodic intervals.
 Unlike regular CPMG dynamical decoupling using uniform spacing, the Fibonacci sequence creates quasi-periodic structure with limiting ratio .

 Testing different pulse sequences systematically—periodic, random, quasi-periodic—Fibonacci emerged as optimal: coherence extended 3.7×.
 The temporal structure that minimizes interference follows the same mathematics as Penrose spatial tilings: the -sector operating in time rather than space, using the same inflation–deflation recursion that governs quasicrystalline order.